pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ema := nz(ema[1],src) + alpha*nz(src-ema[1])
 ```

-Making different types of IIR filters can be done like previously mentioned in the FIR filter section, that is:
+Different types of IIR filters can be constructed using the same techniques mentioned in the FIR filter section, that is:

 * `IIR_highpass = input - IIR_lowpass(input)`
 * `IIR_bandpass = IIR_lowpass(IIR_highpass))`